anitasv/zoom/README.md

     rotate: true
 });

-// you can do operations like zm.reset() on this object.
 ```
+You can do operations like zm.reset() on this object, by default it attaches listeners to the object given.